thomasthaddeus/cityuseattle.github.io/docs/common/applem1.md

 parent: Common Solutions
 ---

 Apple released Apple Silicon Valley version or M1 in the end of 2020.
-The big thing is Apple changed their chip architecture from Intel to ARM.
-Some software has changed for it.
-However, some others are not.
+The big thing is that Apple changed their chip architecture from Intel to ARM.
+Some software has changed for it but some has not.

-To check if you're using Apple M1?
-Follow the instructions below.
+To check if you're using Apple M1, follow the instructions below.

-- Click that Apple icon in the top-left corner.
+- Click the Apple icon in the top-left corner.

 - Click "About this Mac"